Codasip/zephyr/README.rst

 This repository is a port of Zephyr v3.6.0 to Codasip's FPGA platforms:

-Inferno (Genesys 2 FPGA Board)
+- Inferno (Genesys 2 FPGA Board)

- - L31 Carbon
+    * L31 Carbon
- - L31 Helium
+    * L31 Helium

-IIOT-DoomBar (Genesys 2 FPGA Board)
+- IIOT-DoomBar (Genesys 2 FPGA Board)

- - L31 Fluorine
+    * L31 Fluorine

-Hobgoblin (Genesys 2 FPGA Board)
+- Hobgoblin (Genesys 2 FPGA Board)

- - H730
+    * H730
- - A730
+    * A730

+The Codasip L31 core is a low-power embedded core, part of the Codasip RISC-V Processors 3 Series.

+The Codasip A730 core is a dual-issue, in-order core compliant with RVA22 profile, and a part of the Codasip RISC-V Processors 700 processor family.

 To get going, setup your Zephyr environment as detailed below, then run the script `make-all.sh` to build all the Codasip sample applications for various platforms (the binaries are put in